clearlinux/clear-linux-documentation/source/clear-linux/tutorials/greengrass.rst

 functions provide a great developer experience and seamless migration of visual analytics from cloud to edge in a secure manner using a containerized environment.
 Hardware-accelerated FaaS provides the best-in-class performance by accessing optimized deep learning libraries on Intel® IoT edge devices with accelerators.

-This tutorial describes implementation of FaaS inference samples (based on Python 2.7) using AWS Greengrass* [1] and lambdas [2].
-These lambdas can be created, modified, or updated in the cloud and can be deployed from cloud to edge using AWS Greengrass.
-This document covers the description of samples, pre-requisites for Intel® edge device, configuring an AWS Greengrass group, creating and packaging lambda functions, deployment of lambdas and various options to consume the inference output.
+This tutorial shows how to:

+* Set up the Intel® edge device with |CL-ATTR|
+* Install the OpenVINO™ and AWS Greengrass software stacks
+* Use AWS Greengrass and lambdas to deploy the FaaS samples from the cloud

 Supported Platforms
 *******************